 The Century Division, which handled the global range of safety boots, was sold to the Tigar Footwear rubber factory in Pirot, Serbia, including all the tooling and machinery in 2008.
 Below documentation from the British trademark office showing the transfer from Hunter Boot Limited to Tigar Obuca Doo Pirot on August 2008.

-At first the Century boots produced in Serbia closely match the ones previously made in Dumfries, which is logical when all tooling and machinery has been transferred as well.
+At first the Century boots produced in Serbia closely matched the ones previously made in Dumfries, which is logical when all tooling and machinery has been transferred as well.
 Over time the boots have been upgraded and they are still available today.
 You can find the Century range of boots from Tigar here.

 The story from thereon is pretty much well known already to most: Kate Moss is being spotted at the Glastonbury outdoor festival wearing a pair of black Hunter boots and the following decennia the practical rubber boots become one of the most popular footwear items everyone wants to have.
 Production increases rapidly, the range of products is extended, and Hunter rubber boots have become a common sighting in many countries when the skies turn dark.
 A further detailed description of the modern Hunter boots company is an article in itself.